cheolmin-Kim/IoTFinalProject/README.md

 It is Motion framework for remote control of drones, rovers, and various IoT devices in motion using sensor values.

-This framework basically enables motion recognition using values of gyroscope sensor, ultrasonic sensor, infrared sensor, and button sensor.
+This framework basically enables motion recognition using values of gyroscope sensor, ultrasonic sensor, acceleration sensor, infrared sensor, and button sensor.

-1. Motion recognition using gyroscope sensor.
+1. Motion recognition using gyroscope sensor and acceleration sensor.

    ![](http://cfile7.uf.tistory.com/image/2445F4395733FF872C8DD9)

-If you want to use motion recognition using a gyroscope sensor, you need at least one other sensor to turn on the motion trigger.
+If you want to use motion recognition with a gyroscope sensor, you need at least one other sensor to turn the motion trigger on and off.

 ## 4. Usage